Kvastarass/New-Beginning/notes.md

-# vitya's landing side project
+# Vitya's landing side project

 ## Introduction
 - This is a landing page for Vitya's side project.